learn-co-students/hello-world-ruby-cb-gh-000/README.md

 Execute this file by typing `ruby hello_world.rb` into your terminal and pressing `enter`.
 The `ruby` part of that command tells your computer to use the Ruby interpreter when reading and executing the code in your file.
 The second part of the command, `hello_world.rb` is the path to the file you want to run.

+Note: be sure to save your file before trying to print, otherwise it will not work.

 You should see:

 ```bash